bkirsh99/genomeLabel/README.md

 Background:
 ------
 ### Genome Annonation:
-Annotating the genome can be broken down into two steps:
+Annotating the genome can be broken down into three main steps: (1) identifying portions of the genome that do not code for proteins, (2) identifying elements on the genome, a process called *gene prediction*, and (3) attaching biological information to these elements.
+This yields two types of annotation:

 **1) Structural Annotation -** Identifying elements in the genome (i.e. exons, introns, UTRs, CDSs, etc.)

 **2) Functional Annotation -** Attaching biological information to the elements in the genome (e.g. biochemical product, regulatory role, expression, etc.)

 ## Instructions: